DBCDK/mconv/README.md

 # mconv
-mconv is a commandline-tool to read in and parse MARC records from file and output in either MARCXCHANGE, MARC21, DANMARC2 line-format, JSONL or ISO2709.
+mconv is a commandline-tool to read and parse MARC records from file and output in either MARCXCHANGE, MARC21, DANMARC2 line-format, JSONL or ISO2709.

 ## Installation

-TBD
+Make sure that any existing `~/.mconv` directory has been removed.

+If the `mconv` tool is not available, contact the data engineering team, who will then facilitate a system-wide installation.

+The `mconv` tool is available as a NPM package in the DBC maven repository, use the URL path below to get a list of available versions

+`/content/repositories/releases/dk/dbc/mconv-cli-native/maven-metadata.xml`

 ## Usage
 ```bash